 A pediatric anesthesiologist performs the general anesthesia.
 This kind of anesthesia is the same kind of sedation that is used for the removal of tonsils or placement of ear tubes.
 Dr. Nanna Ariaban will discuss whether your child is a candidate for in-house anesthesia and for children who are treated in the office setting; they will go home the same day.

 It is important to note that with both sedation options, your child’s vital signs will be monitored throughout their treatment (heart rate, breathing rate, and oxygen level).

 With either sedation option, your child cannot eat or drink anything after midnight the night before the procedure.
 Dr. Nanna will discuss what to expect during the treatment and at home.
-She also recommends dressing your child in loose fitting, comfortable clothing.
+She also recommends dressing your child in loose-fitting, comfortable clothing.
 Legally we require at least one legal guardian and one additional adult to be present at the appointment.
-In order to discuss which option is best for your and your child please give our office a call to make an appointment.
+In order to discuss which option is best for you and your child please give our office a call to make an appointment.

 Sedation dentistry in Alpharetta means that a patient may be unable to remain still during minor procedures and requires some form of sedation to allow the dentist to work without endangering the rest of the dental structures.
 It also means that a dental procedure requires some form of anesthesia to ensure that the area requiring treatment is numb and can be worked on without inflicting pain on the patient.